bullet-train-co/bullet_train-base/docs/trademark.md

  - "Bullet Train Conference"
  - "Bullet Train Podcast"

 If you've got an idea and aren't sure about the name, message Andrew Culver privately [on Discord](https://discord.gg/bullettrain) or [via Twitter DM](https://twitter.com/andrewculver).
-We're required to enforce our policies.
+If you know anything about trademarks, you know we're required to enforce our policies.
 Thanks for understanding! 🙏